jcnelson/poxl/citycoin-prd.md

 - a miner can submit Stacks tokens (STX) to the contract using the Stacks Web Wallet
 - a miner can choose to submit for one or multiple blocks at a given rate
+- a miner can choose to stop mining if mining for multiple blocks at a given rate
-- a miner can see available city coin rewards based on their address and claim them
+- a miner can see available CityCoin rewards based on their address and claim them
 - a miner can see current and historical mining statitistics, their mining activity, and their mining history
 - all user data is stored in [Gaia](https://docs.stacks.co/build-apps/guides/data-storage), and only accessible to the user